Signed in as:

 I am a proud citizen of the eastern Algonquian speaking, Nulhegan Band of the Coosuk Abenaki Nation (Band #1101).
 At the time of colonial contact in the early 1600s, the Algonquian-speaking peoples living in what is now New York State included several distinct nations primarily in the Hudson River Valley, Long Island, and surrounding regions.
 These groups were linguistically related but politically independent, each with their own territories, leadership, and identities.
 Key Algonquian nations in the region included:

-All of these groups were part of the Eastern Algonquian language family and maintained seasonal subsistence patterns, intertribal trade, and complex kinship networks.
+Many of these communities were already interconnected through language, kinship, and alliance by the early 1600s.
+All of these groups are part of the Eastern Algonquian language family and have maintained seasonal subsistence patterns, intertribal trade, and complex kinship networks.
 Their societies were deeply impacted by Dutch and later English colonization, warfare, disease, land loss, and forced displacement.

-As I first shared in Bowman’s Store: A Journey to Myself (1997), my great-grandfather Lewis Bowman, born in 1844 in an Abenaki enclave in Brome-Missisquoi, Quebec, came from an undocumented family line.
-Like many Abenaki and Mohawk families of his time, he moved between Canada and the U.S., first settling in the Abenaki communities of Missisquoi and Winooski in Vermont, and by 1860, in Troy, New York.
+As I shared in Bowman’s Store: A Journey to Myself in 1997, my great-grandfather Lewis Bowman, born in 1844 in an Abenaki enclave in Brome-Missisquoi, Quebec, came from an undocumented Indigenous lineage.
+Like many Abenaki and Mohawk families of his time, he moved between Canada and the United States—first settling in the Abenaki communities of Missisquoi and Winooski in Vermont, and by 1860, in Troy, New York.
 In 1864, he joined the 69th New York Infantry, fought for the Union in the Civil War, and became a U.S. citizen.
-After the war, he moved to Cole Hill—part of the Fox Hill Indian enclave—where he married my great-grandmother, Alice Van Antwerp., a Dutch Indian woman descended from both Iroquoian and Algonquian ancestors.
+After the war, he settled at Cole Hill in Greenfield, within the Fox Hill Indian enclave, where he married my great-grandmother, Alice Van Antwerp—the granddaughter of Hester Ann DeVoe and Winant Van Antwerp—who carried well-documented Indigenous ancestry.
+These connections grew stronger when Hester’s great-grandson—my grandfather Jesse Bowman married my grandmother Marion Dunham.
+Together, they raised me on Splinterville Hill in Greenfield Center, New York.

 1/5